mcleonard/sampyl/docs/index.rst

 Bayesian models.

 Sampyl allows the user to define a model any way they want, all that is required is a function that calculates log P(X).
-This function can be written completely in Python, or written in C/C++ and wrapped with Python.
+This function can be written completely in Python, written in C/C++ and wrapped with Python,  .
 For samplers that require the gradient of P(X), NUTS for example, Sampyl can calculate the gradients automatically with autograd_.